Im-Rises/space_invaders_arcade_emulator/README.md

 > https://github.com/superzazu/8080
 > http://www.emulator101.com/full-8080-emulation.html
 >
-> The last test (cpu_test_rom_8080exm) can take a lot of time so it is commented to prevent an issue with the GitHub
+> The last test (cpu_test_rom_8080exm) can take a lot of time, so it is commented to prevent an issue with the GitHub
 > Actions.
 Uncomment it if you need it.
 > You will also need to comment the ram mirroring for the read and write functions in the Mmu struct methods in the mmu
 > files to allow the last test to work (the ram banking is enabled for the Space invaders game to work correctly).